Glacier Bay National Park & Preserve

 Map showing location of park.

-A simple map of Glacier Bay with whale waters restrictions areas highlighted.
-For full details of this map contact the park at 907-697-2230.
+July 17 2025 Whale Waters Map.
+An overview map of Glacier Bay showing areas under whale waters restrictions.
+For details contact the park at 907-697-2230

 Cruising Glacier Bay